adamsilver/adamsilver.io-jekyll/_posts/2016-05-20-how-we-cut-our-mvp-in-half-to-launch-kidly.md

 We have had a good sales rates (can’t disclose numbers) and a phenomenally successful conversion from basket at 26%.

 This is still early days and these stats are based on low numbers overall, but early signs are great.
-Especially considering that we haven’t even told all of our VIPs that we’re open yet — we staggered the announcement, again to reduce risk.
+Especially considering that we haven’t even told all of our VIPs that we’re open yet &mdash; we staggered the announcement, again to reduce risk.

 ## What did we learn?